A Preliminary Title Report or a Title Commitment is not Title Insurance.

 The lesson here is to pay the premium and have the title policy issued.
 It is penny wise and pound foolish to pay for a preliminary report and not take the next step and obtain the appropriate policy of title insurance.

 Our lawyers have extensive knowledge in commercial and personal injury litigation, and estate and corporate law.
-For more information or to contact one of our Reno lawyers, call us at 775.329.3151.
+For more information, contact our Reno law firm at 775.329.3151.